 Retrieving Diagnostic Information (Serial Capture)

-This document describes how to retrieve diagnostic information from an Encore Player or Server or a Premiere Server, including 1st generation Cinema One.
+This document describes how to retrieve diagnostic information from a Strato Player or Server or a Premiere Server, including 1st generation Cinema One.

 NOTE: This procedure does not apply to Alto or Cinema One (2nd generation); they do not have a serial connection.